carlos-cuns/Parallel-Program-2/README.md

 The efficiency is that everyone is able to join the queue quickly and then they are processed in order.
 This means that there is no confusion between guests (Threads).
 The current guest is stored (put into room) and then when they exit they can notify the next guest to enter (store and pop).

-The correctness is visible in the visuals provided by the outputed statement:

-- every guest is shown to enter the showroom and then notify the next guest when exiting
+The correctness is visible in the visuals provided by the outputed statement: every guest is shown to enter the showroom and then notify the next guest when exiting

 ### Experimentation

-Experimentation started when finding the advantages and disadvantages of every strategy.
-After that, I had to make sure I created a concurrent queue of the proper type and then that every guest was able to join and exit.

 The main problem to solve here was to make sure only one person entered the showroom at once.
 I figured that I could use a lock when a thread entered the room and then unlock it when they exited.
+The queue was solved by implementing a concurrent queue data structure.